Hadith 11 & 12 — Leaving Doubt and Drama: The Path to Inner Peace

 What Should Concern You

 Your Relationship with Allah - Are you praying with khushu'?
-Are you avoiding what He prohibited?
-Are you fulfilling your obligations to Him?
+Avoiding what He prohibited?

-Your Own Sins and Shortcomings - Umar ibn al-Khattab said: "Take yourself to account before you are taken to account."
+Your Own Sins - Umar ibn al-Khattab said: "Take yourself to account before you are taken to account."

-Your Responsibilities - Your family's rights, your job, your debts, your promises—these concern you directly.
+Your Responsibilities - Family's rights, your job, your debts, your promises.

-Seeking Beneficial Knowledge - Learning what you need for your worship and your worldly obligations.
+Seeking Beneficial Knowledge - Learning what you need for worship and worldly obligations.

-Helping Others When Appropriate - Key word: appropriate.
-When someone asks for help, when you see clear oppression, when you can make a positive difference without overstepping.
+Helping Others When Appropriate - When someone asks, when you see oppression, when you can make positive difference without overstepping.

 [Quote,Imam Ahmad ibn Hanbal (Kitab al-Zuhd),"The foundation of asceticism (zuhd) is three things: leaving what doesn't concern you, leaving argumentation, and being satisfied with what Allah has given you."]